IFRS Foundation

 • Employee Recruitment, Development & Retention

-Health care delivery entities will continue to face increased competition for physicians due to increased demand which is intensified by current and future shortages.
-The ongoing ability to recruit, develop, and retain health care practitioners is critical to success in this industry and disclosure on related performance indicators allows shareholders to understand how entities are managing this important human capital issue.
+Health care delivery entities will continue to face increased competition for physicians because of increased demand, which is intensified by current and future shortages.
+The ability to recruit, develop and retain health care practitioners is critical to success in this industry, and disclosure on related performance indicators allows users to understand how entities are managing this important human capital issue.

 Physical Impacts of Climate Change